hpi-swa-teaching/SmalltalkDocs/app/README.md

 ### IDE Configuration

-* Do not forget to install Jest Plugin for Webstorm (Preferences - Languages & Frameworks - JavaScript - Libraries - Download - 'jest' - Download and Install)
+* If you use Webstorm, do not forget to install Jest plugin _(Preferences - Languages & Frameworks - JavaScript - Libraries - Download - 'jest' - Download and Install)_
-* If you use VS Code add following statement to settings.json
+* If you use VS Code, add following statement to settings.json

 ``` json
 {